avbrown/new_film_studio_at_microsoft/README.md

 ## Business Understanding

 Our assumption here is that our stakeholders are executives at Microsoft.
-The problem they face is how to most efficiently invest Microsoft's resources into movie making ventures.
-Our recommendations are made on the assumption that a movie studio WILL be set up, and do not address other avenues of investment.
+The problem they face is how to most efficiently invest Microsoft's resources into film production.
+Our recommendations are made on the assumption that a film studio WILL be set up, and do not address other avenues of investment.
 We assume that the stakeholders derive their compensation based directly or indirectly on the value of the company, which in turn is based directly or indirectly on profits and losses.

-Therefore, we are choosing to base our recommendations primarily using Return on Investment as the desired outcome metric.
+Therefore, we are choosing to base our recommendations primarily using ROI as the desired outcome metric.
 Factors like prestige, awards, and ratings were considered only insofar as they affected ROI.

-Given the datasets on hand, it is assumed that production budgets and worldwide gross represent the overall investment and return, respectively
+Given the datasets on hand, it is assumed that production budgets and worldwide gross represent the overall investment and return, respectively.

-Ultimately we chose to focus on topline decisions that could be made by executives in the board room: the selection of genre, talent, release date and final run time
+Ultimately we chose to focus on topline decisions that could be made by executives in the board room: the selection of genre, talent, release date and final run time.

 All that said, a fair amount of ROI is driven by outliers.
-Even with the 'correct' genre, talent, release date and final run time, some movies will flop.[^1]
+Even with the 'correct' genre, talent, release date, and final run time, some films will flop.[^1]

 ## Analyzing the Data